 GD: Too many!
 I have been exhibiting for forty years!

-OS: Do you have followers (students) of your work?
-How do you work with them (what advice do you give them, what do you want them to learn from you)?
+OS: Do you have followers or students of your work?
+How do you work with them?
+What advice do you give them, and what do you want them to learn from you?
 Do you have competition?

-GD: Yes, quite a few .
-I tend to get art students who feel they have dropped through the net and are seeking out someone like me to give them critical , or just ‘fans,’ supporters , followers.
-I ollowers.,get art students who feel they have dropped through the net and are seeking out someone li then I would have to start declining, as everything takes time .
+GD: Yes, quite a few students.
+I tend to get art students who feel they have dropped through the net and are seeking out someone like me to give them critical , or just fans, supporters, followers.
+I ollowers.,get art students who feel they have dropped through the net and are seeking out someone li, then I would have to start declining, as everything takes time .

 OS: Who visits your studio?
-Is it open for people/your students to see how you work (your work in progress)?
+Do you open it so people can see how you work, and your work in progress?

 GD: Very few people come to my studio, for various reasons.
-Firstly, it reasons. to my studio, ng, as everything takes time the I donly, it reasons. to my studi, for this reason.
+Firstly, it reasons. to my studio, ng, as everything takes time the I donly, it reasons. to my studi for this reason.
 If I had a large studio, it would be a different matter, but it is small and intimate, and I get worried when they start going through all my work when Ierent matter, b

 OS: What inspires you?
 What inspires you to create your work?
 What is important for you in your work?
 Does your mood influence your creating process?